Mare-02/RconCpp/README.md

 Supports multi-packet responses.
 This process activates automatically

 # Error while authentication
-Some Server receive some sort of "shadow" packet before the authentication.
+Some servers receive some sort of "shadow" packet before the authentication.
 If your authentication is blocking and not terminating, uncomment '#define AUTH_ERROR' in RconCpp.h